example: create a signed (-s) tag for version 3.3.3

 Caveats:

-until these changes have been tested and communicated with the community.A hotfix is a bug fix that is independent from in-development features and needs to be deployed within a day.
-Details on hotfixes can be found in vignette("hotfixes", package = "hubDevs")
+main until these changes have been tested and communicated with the community.A hotfix is a bug fix that is independent from in-development features and needs to be deployed within a day.
+Refer to the Hubverse documentation for details about hotfixes.

 (main)$ git switch --detach 0.14.0 # checkout the tag